sesispla/generator-kubegen/readme.md

 # Debugging

 For your conveniente, this project comes with a pre-built configuration to debug the solution with [Visual Studio Code](https://code.visualstudio.com).
-Just go to the "Debug" menu on the left, select "Yeoman generator" in the dropdown (besides "play button") and then click "play" to start debugging.
+Just go to the "Debug" menu on the left, select "Yeoman generator" in the dropdown (beside "play button") and then click "play" to start debugging.

 ![debug with VSCode](docs/debug.png)